Mr-Widiatmoko/MakeTVPlaylist/README.md

 Don't forget to [Press ENTER].
 Thats it, you will get "tvplaylist" on "/usr/local/bin" directory.

-If you don't have cmake installed then, form 'src' directory on Terminal, paste following:
+If you don't have cmake installed then, from 'src' directory on Terminal, paste following:

     c++ main.cpp -std=c++2b -o /usr/local/bin/tvplaylist

 Don't forget to [Press ENTER].
 Thats it, you will get "tvplaylist" on "/usr/local/bin/" directory.
-There was a bug in macOS on LLVM libc++ (from Xcode 13.2.1) for std::basic_string.substr() used in multiple times inside loops.
-So I encourage you to use libstdc++ (may be works) if you have one.

 If you need to build this as library file, then copy below and paste on the Terminal: